Liquid Staking Tokens in Automated Market Makers: Conclusion

-Liquid staking tokens as liquidity on AMMs has grown to a vital part of the DeFi landscape, but has so far seen liquidated academic attention.
+Liquid staking tokens as liquidity on AMMs has grown to a vital part of the DeFi landscape, but has so far seen limited academic attention.
 This work systemizes liquidity provision of LSTs on AMMs, and both theoretically and empirically studies its returns.

-In addition to LVH and LVR, the two most commonly-used metrics to measure LP losses on AMM, we introduce loss-versus-staking (LVS) which is specifically tailored to the case of LST pools on AMMs.

-Our empirical results show that most AMM pools with LSTs have historically not compensated for loos-versus-staking.
+In addition to LVH (``impermanent loss''), the most commonly used metrics to measure LP losses on AMM, we introduce loss-versus-staking (LVS) which is specifically tailored to the case of LST pools on AMMs.
+Our empirical results indicate that most AMM pools with LSTs have historically not compensated for loss-versus-staking.
 Nevertheless, most pools did compensate for LVH (``impermanent loss'').

+This could lead to less LST liquidity being provided to AMMs in the long term.
+Currently, LST liquidity is already low compared to the overall LST supply (\$0.5 billion vs. over \$30 billion).
+A further decrease could negatively impact the price stability of LSTs and increase their risk of depegging.